pioneers/website/software/quickstart.md

 ~~~
 <p style="text-align: right"><a href="/assets/student-resources/quickstart.py"><i class="fa fa-download" aria-hidden="true"></i> Download sample code</a></p>

-After you have added the code, Dawn will look something like the following:
+After you have added the code, Dawn will look something like the following.
+Motor IDs were copied from right panel in Dawn.

 <img src="/assets/student-resources/quickstart.004.png" width="60%">